whx9711/PIAS-simulation/README.md

 Step 3: go to the folder ns2.34, run the command:
         make

-Step 4: run the simulation script.
+Step 4: run the simulation script.run the command:
         ns pias.tcl

 Step 5: The completion time of short flows can be found at file trace_cmptime.tr.